 Platinum is durable and strong and due to these and other properties it is often used for very delicate and intricate jewellery.
 Being a noble metal it resists chemical reaction, will not corrode, and it is not easily attacked by acids.
 Platinum is the least reactive metal.

 Polished platinum’s luster will change over time developing a softer yet richer look known as patina.
 Some people like this look and leave their ring as is, – others like to have their ring re-polished every few years.
-There is never a need to re-rhodium plate a platinum ring as is the case with 18k and 9k white gold.
+There is never a need to re-rhodium plate a platinum ring as you would an 18k and 9k white gold ring.

-When Platinum 950 is polished it looks the same as rhodium plated white gold and sterling silver.
+When Platinum 950 is polished it looks the almost identical to rhodium plated white gold and sterling silver.

 Important Platinum Facts